In Excel, situations may arise when you need to merge cells (rows and columns). Today we are going to show you 5 easy methods to merge rows in Excel.

 - Hence, we can merge rows by keeping values intact.

-In this method, we will use the combination of CONCATENATE and TRANSPOSE functions to merge rows in Excel.
+In this method, we will combine the CONCATENATE and TRANSPOSE functions to merge rows in Excel.

 Here, in the following picture, you can see the merged Author name.